ArDoCo/Core/README.md

 ### Documentation

 For more information about the setup or the architecture have a look on the [docs](https://ardoco.github.io/Core).
-The docs are at some points deprecated, the general overview and setup should still hold.
+The docs are at some points deprecated; the general overview and setup should still hold.

 ### Case Studies / Benchmarks

-To test the Core, you could use case studies and benchmarks provided in ..
+To test the Core, you could use case studies and benchmarks provided in:

 * [ArDoCo Benchmark](https://github.com/ArDoCo/Benchmark)
 * [SWATTR](https://github.com/ArDoCo/SWATTR)